 Conneaut in Ashtabula County, Ohio — The American Midwest (Great Lakes)

 Location.
-41° 56.597′ N, 80° 31.296′ W. Marker is in Conneaut, Ohio, in Ashtabula County.
-Marker is on East Main Road (U.S. 20), on the right when traveling east.
+41° 56.993′ N, 80° 33.491′ W. Marker is in Conneaut, Ohio, in Ashtabula County.
+Marker can be reached from the intersection of Depot Street and Sandusky Street, on the left when traveling east.
+Marker and subject "Highball" signal are located on the Conneaut Historical Railroad Museum grounds, (former Lake Shore and Michigan Southern Passenger Depot), just east of the depot, beside the active railroad tracks.
 Touch for map.
-Marker is just west of the Pennsylvania State Line.
-Marker is at or near this postal address: 541 East Main Road, Conneaut OH 44030, United States of America.
+Marker is at or near this postal address: 363 Depot Street, Conneaut OH 44030, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Hopper Car and Caboose (a few steps from this marker); Nickel Plate Road Berkshire Locomotive No. 755 (within shouting distance of this marker); Conneaut Historical Railroad Museum (within shouting distance of this marker); Western ReserveConneaut Viaduct (approx. 0.6 miles away); a different marker also named The Western Reserve (approx. 1.3 miles away); a different marker also named The Western Reserve (approx. 1.9 miles away); PA-OH Border Monument (approx. 2˝ miles away).
 Touch for a list and map of all markers in Conneaut.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Conneaut Historical Railroad Museum